scope3data/methodology/README.md

 In this project you will find:

 - Public sustainability materials and the structured "fact" data from them.
 These are in the `data/companies` directory
 - Scope3 has received confidential sustainability data from a number of companies.
-Some of this data is useful for producing default values, and is included anonymously in `data/private/scope3`.
+Some of this data is useful for producing default values, and is aggregated and included anonymously in `data/private/scope3`.
 - A script to scan through the source data and produce industry defaults for various types of company.
 The script is `./scope3_methodology/compute_defaults.py` and the templates are in `templates`.
 Also see `./scope3_methodology/fact_finder.py` to see how defaults are derived from the data sources we have analyzed.
 - A script to model the emissions for ad tech platforms (ssps, dsps, ad networks, dmps, creative ad servers, etc).
 See [ad tech platform docs](docs/ad_tech_model.md).
 - A script to model the emissions for publishers.
 See [publisher docs](docs/publisher_model.md).
-- Notes on methodology in the `docs` directory
+- Documentation of our calculations and assumptions in the `docs` directory

 ## Installation

 [poetry](https://python-poetry.org/docs/) is used for python dependency management.
 See the poetry docs for offical instructions.

 On Mac you can also install poetry via [brew](https://brew.sh/)

 ```sh
 brew install poetry